 We project AIF onto the distributional RL framework via a model-based extension of policy iteration presented in \cref{alg:mbpi}, which augments standard policy iteration with a model update step.
 It performs policy updates by Bellman backups using the following operator, where the backup transition kernel $P$ comes from the estimated model

-where $Q:\mathcal{X} \times \mathcal{A}\rightarrow \mathbb{R}$ is an arbitrary function.
-The use of $\mathcal{U}(\mathcal{X})$ in \cref{alg:mbpi} is an idealized full-coverage assumption; in practice, $x$ is drawn from the state distribution induced by the data (e.g., under a behavior policy).
-Viewed this way, MBPI is best seen as a template that highlights design choices shared by modern model-based RL.
-For instance, PSRL samples an MDP from the posterior and solves it \citep{osband2013more}; PILCO combines model learning with policy search \citep{deisenroth2011pilco}; and Dreamer couples model learning with actor–critic updates \citep{hafner2020dreamer}.
-We temporarily suppress the policy entropy maximization in Eq.\ \ref{eq:full_aif_elbo} for notational brevity.
+where $Q:\mathcal{X} \times \mathcal{A}\rightarrow \mathbb{R}$ is an arbitrary function. $\mathcal{U}(\mathcal{X})$ in \cref{alg:mbpi} is an idealized full-coverage assumption; $x$ is drawn from the state distribution induced by the data (e.g., under a behavior policy).
+MBPI is best seen as a template that highlights design choices shared by modern model-based RL.
+For instance, PSRL samples an MDP from the posterior and solves it \citep{osband2013more}; PILCO combines model learning with policy search \citep{deisenroth2011pilco}; and Dreamer couples model learning with actor--critic updates \citep{hafner2020dreamer}.
+We suppress the policy entropy maximization in Eq.\ \ref{eq:full_aif_elbo} for brevity.